 Next, you’re gonna make sure you hide your preps really well.
 Since you won’t be there most of the time, you need a way to make sure no one finds them even if they do decide to break in.

 Last but not least, think about protecting your retreat, both now and after TEOTWAWKI.
 Without the rule of law, people might eventually take a shot at you, your supplies, or at your family.
-Check out this article I wrote on home defense, it’s a good starting point.

 Don’t Forget to Stockpile